 Infants and Toddlers

-Talk to the child even if pre-verbal the infant understands the tone of your voice, the intention of your attention and the calmness of your demeanor.
-Remember child’s receptive language begins developing in utero.
+Talk to the child.
+Even if pre-verbal, the infant understands the tone of your voice, the intention of your attention and the calmness of your demeanor.
+Remember a child’s receptive language begins developing in utero.
 They understand more than you think!

 Get down on the child’s level; avoid towering above them when communicating with them.

 Make eye contact, speak calmly and quietly.
-Handle the children gently.
+Handle the child gently.

 Give language for what is happening.